fkeruzore/fkeruzore.github.io/_publications/2022-07-01-PANCO2-A-new-software-to-measure-pressure-profiles-from-resolved-thermal-SZ-observations.md

 permalink: /publication/2022-07-01-PANCO2-A-new-software-to-measure-pressure-profiles-from-resolved-thermal-SZ-observations
 date: 2022-07-01
 venue: 'In the proceedings of mm Universe @ NIKA2 - Observing the mm Universe with the NIKA2 Camera'
-citation: ' F. K\&apos;eruzor\&apos;e,  E. Artis,  J. Mac\&apos;\ias-P\&apos;erez et al., &quot;PANCO2: A new software to measure pressure profiles from resolved thermal SZ observations.&quot; In the proceedings of mm Universe @ NIKA2 - Observing the mm Universe with the NIKA2 Camera, 2022.'
+citation: ' F. Kéruzoré,  E. Artis,  J. Macías-Pérez et al., &quot;PANCO2: A new software to measure pressure profiles from resolved thermal SZ observations.&quot; In the proceedings of mm Universe @ NIKA2 - Observing the mm Universe with the NIKA2 Camera, 2022.'
 ---